The Joy of JavaScript Absolute Imports

 reliably, because my text editor is going to suggest a relative path that’s not

 Second, absolute imports let me easily move files around.
-When all imports are absolute, there’s no friction to moving a file.
-All of the imports will just boringly work.
+When all imports are absolute, there’s less friction to moving a file, because all of the imports will just boringly work in the new directory.

 Third, absolute imports scale well.
 A large React component is typically going to have a lot of imports: